Holometabolism

 Holometabolism, also called complete metamorphosis, is a form of insect development which includes four life stages: egg, larva, pupa, and imago (or adult).
-Holometabolism is a synapomorphic trait of all insects in the superorder Endopterygota.
+Holometabolism is a synapomorphic trait of all insects in the clade Holometabola.
 Immature stages of holometabolous insects are very different from the mature stage.
-In some species the holometabolous life cycle prevents larvae from competing with adults because they inhabit different ecological niches.
+In some species, a holometabolous life cycle minimizes competition between larvae and adults by separating their ecological niches.
 The morphology and behavior of each stage are adapted for different activities.
 For example, larval traits maximize feeding, growth, and development, while adult traits enable dispersal, mating, and egg laying.
 Some species of holometabolous insects protect and feed their offspring.
 Other insect developmental strategies include ametabolism and hemimetabolism.

 Developmental stages

 There are four general developmental stages, each with its own morphology and function.

 Egg

 The first stage of the insect life cycle is the egg, or embryo, for all developmental strategies.
 The egg begins as a single cell which divides and develops into the larval form before hatching.
 Some insects reproduce by parthenogenesis or may be haplodiploid, and produce viable eggs without fertilization.
 The egg stage in most insects is very short, only a few days.
 However, insects may hibernate, or undergo diapause in the egg stage to avoid extreme conditions, in which case this stage can last several months.
 The eggs of some types of insects, such as tsetse flies, or aphids (which are hemimetabolous), hatch before they are laid.